 - Make it easy.
 Send a direct link to your Google review page

 - Follow up.
-A polite reminder email a few days later catches people who meant to review but forgot
+A reminder email a few days later catches people who meant to review but forgot

 - Train your team.
-Everyone should know how to ask for reviews naturally
+Everyone asks naturally

 Responding to All Reviews

-Respond to every review—positive and negative.
+Respond to every review.
+Positive and negative.

 Social Proof Beyond Reviews